-Final Year - The Final Year of a primary or junior school is year six and an infant school year two.
+Final Year - The Final Year of a secondary school is year eleven.

 Home Address - The child's home address is the residential (not business) address of their parent (as defined in this policy) at which they live and sleep for more than 50% of their time from Sunday to Thursday night during term time.
 It will usually be the address at which they are registered with their GP, hospital, dentist and/or optician at the time of application.